MyRandomShit/tech-progression/reference_materials/94_10_timeline_the_cities.md

 **The Knowledge Gradient:**

-**Tier 0 (The Coordination):** Think they run simulations, actually coordinate reality, DON'T KNOW
+**Tier 0 (The Institute):** Think they're in space restoring dead Earth, actually managing living Earth from Earth
 **Tier 1 (Cities):** Know their specialty, assemble products, no supply chain knowledge
 **Tier 2 (Towns):** Know their component, no end-product knowledge
 **Tier 3 (Villages):** Know their material, worship gods, no understanding at all

 **Result:**
 - 100% of humanity: No idea how the world works
-- 0% know the truth (not even The Coordination)
+- 0% know the truth (not even The Institute)
 - Only Zero: Sees everything, controls everything
 - System: Impossible to understand from any position
-- Disruption: Literally impossible (nobody knows what they're part of, including coordinators)
+- Disruption: Literally impossible (nobody knows what they're part of, including "space station")

 **Example Trace (Computer Production):**